The Spectacular Cliffs of Moher in Ireland

 - Most people will visit the cliffs as a day trip from Galway.
 We stayed at the Clayton Hotel Galway. and would recommend it if you have a vehicle.
-You will find more hotel options here.
+More hotel options here.

-- We highly recommend renting a vehicle and driving yourself to the sea cliffs.
-The journey is just as spectacular as the sea cliffs.
+- We recommend renting a vehicle and driving yourself to the sea cliffs.
+The journey is just as spectacular as the sea cliffs!
 Make sure you dedicate time to visit Dunguaire Castle.
 Save on car rentals worldwide here.

 - If you don’t have a vehicle, there are plenty of organized tours you can join.

-- You can also take the public bus.
-There are direct connections between the Galway Bus station and the Cliffs of Moher that run several times per day (during peak season).
+- You can take the public bus.
+There are direct connections between Galway Bus station and Cliffs of Moher that run several times per day (during peak season).

 - Hours of operation at 8:00 AM to 9:00 PM (during peak season).

-- Try to avoid visiting at the busiest time of the day, which is between 11:00 AM to 3:00 PM.
+- Avoid visiting at the busiest time of the day, which is between 11:00 AM to 3:00 PM.
 The busiest months are June, July and August.

 - Be prepared for bad weather.
 It rains all the time in Ireland, so make sure you bring rain jackets.
 It’s also quite windy up there, so sweaters are recommended (evening if it feels warm outside).

 - If you’re traveling with young children, and you have a stroller, bring it with you inside the park (this is the model we use).
 It’s a big area and it’s quite hilly, so your little ones will get tired.
 Most of the paths are stroller friendly, however there are a few sections that are not.
-We suggest you bring a blanket for the stroller and plenty of snacks.
+Bring a blanket for the stroller and plenty of snacks.
 There is a cafeteria and gift shop at the facility.